fsharp/fslang-design/RFCs/FS-1131-NoCompilerInliningAttribute.md

 # Drawbacks

 Having 2 attributes and a keyword that control inlining in different ways might be confusing, especially when `NoCompilerInliningAttribute` and `MethodImplAttribute(MethodImplOptions.AggressiveInlining)` are combined.
-However, the target audience of both `MethImplAttribute` and `NoCompilerInliningAttribute` are advanced users and experts, so this is not a major concern.
+However, the target audience of these attributes are advanced users and experts, so this is not a major concern.
 Run-of-the-mill applications will at most make use of `inline`.

 # Alternatives